wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 [Click here](https://www.ruby-lang.org/en/downloads/) to download the latest version of Ruby for your operational system.

+### Installing GEMs Bundle and Jekyll

 With Ruby installed in your computer, it is time to work in some commands.
-Open your terminal, shell or command prompt and jump into Desktop folder.
-CD Desktop
+Open your terminal, shell or command prompt and jump into Desktop folder. `CD Desktop`

 ![Terminal](https://wellyington.github.io/blog/assets/hello-world-with-jekyll-how-to-get-started-with-jekyll/003-cmd.png)